learnapollo/learnapollo/content/tutorial-react/react-05.md

 # Tutorial 05 - Basic Mutations

 Welcome to the 5th exercise in the **React Track** of this Apollo Client Tutorial!
-If you prefer React Native or Angular 2 over React, head over to the respective tutorial track.

 ## Goal